samuelkb/Algorithms-practices/README.md

 # Algorithms-practices

-This repository contains several exercises from platforms like CodeWars, HackerRank, LeetCode, and so on.
+This repository contains exercises from platforms like CodeWars, HackerRank, LeetCode, and so on.

 ## Training sites: